-As with any investment, it’s wise to take a measured approach.
-Consider how a vacation rental fits into your broader financial picture, research the local market carefully, and run the numbers to be sure you can comfortably manage both the upfront purchase and the ongoing costs of ownership.
+As with any real estate purchase, it helps to take a measured approach.
+Consider how a vacation rental fits into your broader financial goals, research the local market carefully, and run the numbers so you can comfortably manage both the upfront purchase and the ongoing costs of ownership.
+It’s also worth thinking about your timeline—whether you’re buying for short-term returns, long-term appreciation, personal use, or some combination of all three.

-The guides below explore the key factors that influence whether a property will be successful as a vacation rental—from choosing the right location to understanding expenses and effectively managing the home.
+The six guides below explore the key factors that influence whether a property will succeed as a vacation rental home—from choosing the right location and estimating rental income to budgeting for expenses, selecting amenities, and deciding how to manage the property.

 Taking the Plunge